Antman261/csvputty/README.md

 Diff compares the input CSV against another CSV and outputs rows where selected columns fulfil the match condition.

-`$ cat subtract1.csv subtract2.csv | csvputty diff -sc 18 source.csv - out.csv`
+`$ cat subtract1.csv subtract2.csv | csvputty -i source.csv -o out.csv diff -sc 18 -`

-The above example returns columns from `source.csv` where column 18 is not found on column column 0 anywhere in `subtract1.csv` or `subtract2.csv`.
+The above example returns rows from `source.csv` where column 18 is not found on column column 0 anywhere in `subtract1.csv` or `subtract2.csv`.

 ## Package Usage